Deforestation in Sri Lanka: History

+The Civil War in Sri Lanka arose from ethnic tensions between the Sinhala people and the Tamil minority.
+The Liberation Tigers of Tamil Eelam also known LTTE stopped cutting trees in the areas they occupied because the trees provided them with leaves that allowed them to practice guerilla warfare.
+In response, the opposition - the national government - levelled forests in the hope of increasing the visibility if LTTE fighters.
+Large-scale cuts for this particular reason continued for decades until 2009.

 Since then, growing population pressure has resulted in extensive deforestation to provide land for agriculture settlements and other development activates, and timber for construction and other uses.
 The timber exploitation and shifting cultivation have been particularly severe in the dry zone.
-To compound these problems, the forest policy in the mid 1960s was geared to harvest large quantities of the timber from natural forests in the belief that this was viable practice while maintaining an adequate protective forests cover in the island.
+To compound these problems, the forest policy in the mid-1960s was geared to harvest large quantities of the timber from natural forests in the belief that this was viable practice while maintaining an adequate protective forests cover in the island.
 This plan lead to the establishment of two large-scale play wood factories, a saw mill, and the State Timber Cooperation, facilitating the implementation of the decision to log 47,500 hectares of wet zone forests, including the Sinharaja and Kaneliya-Dediyagala-Nakiyadeniya (KDN) complex forests to feed that factories.
 Widespread public protest and a reorientation of forest policy in the early 1980s halted the logging in wet zone forests.
 This was followed by a moratorium on logging in the wet zone forests in 1988, which continues to be in force to date.